-This edition was published by Pocket Books on June 29, 2010 in paperback and has 384 pages.
+This romantic suspense is a paperback edition that was published by Pocket Books on June 29, 2010 and has 384 pages.

 Second in the Tracers romantic suspense series.
 The series, so far, has always included Troy Stockton, a successful true crime writer and ladies’ man who has an in at the Delphi, a state-of-the-art forensics lab.